There are four types of marketing content when classed by the impact they have on your audience.

-Interest inducing content includes competitions, games, events, conferences and general branding reminders, aimed toward those who have little to no interaction currently with your organisation, but are of a demographic which your product could potentially appeal to.
+Interest inducing content includes competitions, games, events, conferences and general branding reminders, all aimed toward those who have little to no interaction currently with your organisation, but are of a demographic which your product could potentially appeal to.

 They are the budding customers who would be interested if you were able to reach them, and this is done through entertaining them with easily shareable, highly interactive content which sparks their interest and draws them in.

 2. Content which teaches

 Teaching content is similar to interest sparking pieces, in the fact that it’s aimed at potential customers, however instead of entertaining them on an emotional level, it engages them in a more rational sense, introducing your business in a more mature, educational way.

 This content, which again should be easily shareable, is aimed at more of an explanation of the product on offer, such as informational videos, webinars, instructions, blogs, organisational reports and statistics.

 3. Content which influences

 Influencing content is aimed at the audience who have accepted the existence of your brand and your product range, and now need that emotional nudge towards taking action.

-This includes peer reviews, endorsements, ratings and case studies, all of which lower the customer’s hesitation barrier by serving them appealing content which makes them feel safe and secure, should they wish to proceed.
+This includes peer reviews, endorsements, ratings and case studies, all of which lower the customer’s hesitation barrier by serving them appealing content which makes them feel safe and secure, encouraging them to proceed.